emqx/emqx-docs/en_US/getting-started/getting-started.md

    - **Host**

-     - Select the protocol type via the drop-down list, for example, select **ws://** if the WebSockets protocol is adopted; MQTTX Web only supports Websockets protocol, to test the SSL/TLS connection, download [MQTTX desktop client](https://mqttx.app/);
+     - Select the protocol type via the drop-down list, for example, select `ws://` if the WebSockets protocol is adopted; MQTTX Web only supports Websockets protocol, to test the SSL/TLS connection, download [MQTTX desktop client](https://mqttx.app/);
      - Fill in the EMQX address, for example, **emqx@127.0.0.1**;

-   - **Port**: for example, **8083** for the WebSockets protocol;
+   - **Port**: for example, `8083` is for the WebSockets protocol;

      Keep the default setting for the other fields or set it as your business needs.
-For a detailed explanation of different fields, see [*MQTT User Manual - Connect*](https://mqttx.app/docs/get-started).
+For a detailed explanation of different fields, see [MQTT User Manual - Connect](https://mqttx.app/docs/get-started).

    Then click the **Connect** button at the top right corner of the page.